 - What is Axona?

-Axona is a prescription medical food containing a specific formulation of medium-chain triglycerides (MCTs), specifically caprylic triglyceride, for the clinical dietary management of the metabolic processes associated with mild to moderate Alzheimer’s disease.
+Axona is a medical food containing a specific formulation of medium-chain triglycerides (MCT), specifically tricaprilin, for the clinical dietary management of the metabolic processes associated with mild to moderate Alzheimer’s disease.

 - How does Axona work?

 Brain cells normally use glucose, a type of sugar, to fuel daily activities.
 In Alzheimer’s disease, brain cells become less able to use glucose as fuel, leading to memory and thought impairments.
-Axona bypasses this problem by providing an alternative fuel source called ketone bodies.
+Axona provides an alternative fuel source called ketone bodies.

 - Does Axona require a prescription?

 No, but as mentioned above you must see your doctor to ensure that Axona is appropriate for you and your doctor must monitor you while you are taking Axona.

 - What is the main ingredient of Axona?

 The main ingredient of Axona is tricaprilin, a type of fatty acid found in coconut or palm kernel oil.